Delayed acceptance ABC-SMC: Acknowledgements

 \section{Acknowledgements}

-Richard Everitt's work was supported by BBSRC grant BB/N00874X/1 and EPSRC grant EP/N023927/1, and Paulina Rowi{\'n}ska's work was supported by EPSRC grant EP/L016613/1 (the Centre for Doctoral Training in the Mathematics of Planet Earth).
+Many thanks to Chris Drovandi for pointing out the method of \citet{Duan2015}, and for discussions on using DA within SMC outside of the ABC setting.
+Richard Everitt?s work was supported by BBSRC grant BB/N00874X/1 and EPSRC grant EP/N023927/1, and Paulina Rowi{\'n}ska?s work was supported by EPSRC grant EP/L016613/1 (the Centre for Doctoral Training in the Mathematics of Planet Earth).